 For some people, asking these kinds of questions can help them to cope with failure because it allows them to use the situation as a learning experience.
 If they feel their performance could be improved, they would strive to do better next time.
 If they feel that the position they were applying for wasn’t actually right for them, they would consider what type of role might be a better fit and pursue that instead.

-This is quite a nice question because it gives you a chance to show off without looking too boastful, since you are technically speaking about other people’s opinions of you.
+This is a nice question because it gives you a chance to show off without looking too boastful, since you are technically speaking about other people’s opinions of you.

-Example answer: I was not very confident with public speaking and found it intimidating.
-While it is still quite difficult for me, I have joined the debating society so that I can get better in this area and my peers say they have noticed a great improvement.
+Example answer: “I am not the most confident public speaker and I used to find it very intimidating.
+While it is still quite difficult for me, I joined my school’s debating society to improve in this area and my peers have told me that they’ve noticed a great improvement.”

-Example answer: I’m a great team player.
-This is something that has helped me excel in a lot of different situations, from helping our sports team win important matches to organising a major school charity event.
+Example answer: “I’m a great team player.
+This is something that has helped me excel in a lot of different situations, from helping our sports team win important matches to organising a major school charity event.”

-Example answer: Whenever I start to feel stressed, I find that what helps me deal with it best is doing yoga/going for a walk/making a plan of action.
+Example answer: “Whenever I start to feel stressed, I find that what helps me deal with it best is going for a walk/listening to music to clear my head, and then making a plan of action to move forward.”

-Example answer: This really helped me during exam season and even throughout the year when I’ve had to juggle and balance academics with extracurricular activities.
+Then explain how this method has helped you in a real-life situation.
+For example: “This really helped me during exam season, and even throughout the rest of the school year when I needed to balance academics with extracurricular activities.”

 Explain that stress management is something you want to continue working on throughout Medical School and your career.

-Example answer: When I was in charge of organising a major school charity event, there was no way it would have been as successful as it was if I didn’t have the help of my team.
+Example answer: “When I was in charge of organising a major school charity event, it certainly wouldn’t have been a success without the help of my team.”

-Example answer: From my work experience, I understand that as a Doctor, it is impossible to expect to be able to do everything yourself.
-There will be times where you will need to ask for help, whether that’s from the nurses on the ward or other colleagues.
+Example answer: “From my work experience, I understand that as a Doctor, it’s impossible to expect to be able to do everything yourself.
+There will be times where it’s essential to ask for help, whether that’s from nurses or other colleagues.”

 Remember that teamwork is an essential part of succeeding in Medicine.